 We are not puritans, but over-indulgence has caused people to perform under par.
 Drunken people can be less good at role-playing and are unsafe to fight.
 Hangovers keep Crew out of events the following morning.
-Please responsible about alcohol use.
+PLEASE BE RESPONSIBLE ABOUT ALCOHOL USE.